Last updated on November 26th, 2023

 – Bathing suits.
 Obviously, if you are traveling to Spain in the summer.
 But don’t forget to pack a bathing suit for winter travel too because your hotel may have a very nice heated pool.

-– Sunscreen when traveling to Spain from April to October.
+– High-quality sunscreen for your face for any time of the year and body sunscreen from April to December.
 The heat peak falls for July and August.
-The temperature at noon can reach +38 degrees or even higher.
-It’s very easy to get sunburn even in the evening after 6 pm.
-Take a sunscreen or lotion with a protection factor of at least SPF30.
+The temperature at noon can reach above +40C degrees.
+It’s very easy to get sunburned even in the evening after 6 pm.
+Take sunscreen with a protection factor of at least SPF50.

-– If you are a budget traveler and do not plan to use beach loungers and umbrellas, bring a beach towel and possibly umbrella with you.
-In Spain, they are not cheap.
-Renting a sun lounger and umbrella will cost 10-15 euros per day.
+– If you are a budget traveler and do not plan to use beach loungers and umbrellas, bring a beach towel and possibly an umbrella with you.
+In Spain, renting a sun lounger and umbrella will cost 20-25 euros per day, depending on the beach and city.
 And often you can’t rent them separately.

 The main accessory here is an umbrella since the beaches of Spain are mostly sandy and there is no need for a sun lounger.
 Also, a lot of beaches don’t have any shade.

 – If you plan to visit the islands, then, by all means, take a travel snorkel set.
-Off the coast of the Spanish islands, the water is clean and clear with numerous marine life.
+Off the coast of the Spanish islands, the water is so clear with numerous marine life.

 Personal Hygiene Products and Cosmetics

-For personal hygiene, don’t forget shampoo, soap with moisturizer (the southern sun dries the skin quickly), toothpaste and a brush, a small travel sponge, razor, shaving cream, and deodorant.
+For personal hygiene, don’t forget shampoo, soap with moisturizer if coming for a longer period of time (the southern sun dries the skin quickly) as soaps in airbnbs and hotel rooms dry up skin even in summer, a small travel sponge, and deodorant.

 When packing, don’t forget you can only bring bottles of no more than 100 ml into the cabin.